 Today, the Estate retains strong ties with the village, providing the recreation ground and a woodland area used by the Primary school.
-In 1986, the family leased the house together with the gardens and park to The Balcarres Heritage Trust and the Trust is responsible for the maintenance of the property.
+In 1986, the family leased the house together with the gardens and park to a Charity, The Balcarres Heritage Trust, and the Charity is responsible for the maintenance of the property.

 Through recent years, significant investment has been made in fabric of the estate, improving farm buildings, the housing stock, the woodlands and also the environment to encourage a greater diversity of wildlife.

 The main commercial activities are farming and house rentals:

 House and Holiday rentals: the Estate is seen as a highly attractive place to live.
 There is a range of two and three bedroom cottages and farmhouses spread over the 4,500 acres of Estate land.
 Availability is limited due to the low turnover of tenants.